Yelp/paasta/docs/source/isolation.rst

 ==============================================
-Resource Isolation in PaaSTA, Mesos and Docker
+Resource Isolation in PaaSTA, Kubernetes and Docker
 ==============================================

 PaaSTA instance definitions include fields that specify the required resources for your service.
-The reason for this is two-fold: firstly, so that whichever Mesos framework can evaluate which Mesos agent making offers have enough capacity to run the task (and pick one of the agents accordingly); secondly, so that tasks can be protected from especially noisy neighbours on a box.
-That is, if a task under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it *should* require, then the offending tasks can be isolated effectively, preventing them from having a negative impact on its neighbours.
+The reason for this is two-fold: firstly, so that the Kubernetes scheduler can evaluate which Kubernetes nodes have enough capacity to schedule the kubernetes pods (representing paasta instances) on, in the cluster specified;
+secondly, so that the pods can be protected from especially noisy neighbours on a box.
+That is, if a pod under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it *should* require, then the offending pods can be isolated effectively, preventing them from having a negative impact on its neighbours.

-This document is designed to give a more detailed review of how Mesos Frameworks such as Marathon use these requirements to run tasks on different Mesos agents, and how these isolation mechanisms are implemented.
+This document is designed to give a more detailed review of how Kubernetes use these requirements to run pods on different Kubernetes nodes, and how these isolation mechanisms are implemented.

 Note: Knowing the details of these systems isn't a requirement of using PaaSTA;
 most service authors may never need to know the details of such things.
 In fact, one of PaaSTA's primary design goals is to *hide* the minutiae of schedulers and resource isolation.
-However, this may benefit administrators of PaaSTA (and, more generally, Mesos clusters), and the simply curious.
+However, this may benefit administrators of PaaSTA (and, more generally, Kubernetes clusters), and the simply curious.

 Final note: The details herein may, nay, will contain (unintended) inaccuracies.
 If you notice such a thing, we'd be super grateful if you could open a pull